-Chefs Table Foundation is a 501(c)3 non-profit organization whose mission is dedicated to support homeless U.S. Veterans and homeless young adults with a culinary arts education.
+Chefs Table Foundation is a 501(c)3 non-profit video production organization that provides educational cooking shows and offers culinary scholarships to homeless U.S. Veterans and homeless young adults.
 The education will take place at The Salvation Army Kroc Corps Community Center based in Boston.
 Our hope is that this education will promote self-sufficiency, empowering our candidates to achieve their full potential and re-enter the workforce.

 To fulfill its mission, the Foundation produces an educational TV cooking show called The Chefs’ Table Series®, using PBS guidelines on public access stations in Massachusetts.
 The purpose of the cooking show is to be educational, social and engaging; the show features cooking instruction, coffee tips, farm to table tips and chef’s tips, wine and beer pairings and restaurant reviews.

 Chefs Table Foundation realized with the current distribution of The Chefs’ Table Series®, reaching over 3.2 million people, 52 weeks a year, it was a natural forum to bring greater awareness to these two homeless segments of our population.
 The evolution of our mission is a critical and strategic direction for the Chefs Table Foundation to follow with the cooking show becoming the vehicle to raise funds to fulfill our Mission.
 Utilizing broadcast, video media, social media and print media is bringing a greater awareness to the mission of the Chefs Table Foundation, helping people in need.